What Are the Books of the Bible in Order? Who Chose Them?

 In his best-selling novel, "The Da Vinci Code," Dan Brown wrote that the Bible was assembled during the famous Council of Nicea in 325 C.E., when Emperor Constantine and church authorities purportedly banned problematic books that didn't conform to their secret agenda.

 Except that's not how it really went.
-"The Da Vinci Code" was fiction, but Brown wasn't the first to credit the Council of Nicea with deciding the books of the Bible.
+"The Da Vinci Code" was fiction, but Brown wasn't the first to credit the Council of Nicea with deciding the books of the Bible in order.
 Voltaire, writing in the 18th century, repeated a centuries-old myth that the Bible was canonized in Nicea by placing all of the known books on a table, saying a prayer and seeing which illegitimate texts fell to the floor.

 Advertisement